vladimak97/vladimak97/README.md

 # 👋 Hey there, I'm Vladi!

 🚀 Enthusiastic developer on a mission for open source and tech innovation.<br>💻 Crafting clean and efficient code is my obsession.<br>🌱 Lifelong learner with a burning passion for data science 📊.<br>✈️ I'm an adventurer at heart, exploring new places, swimming, and running in my free time.<br>💬 Ask me anything—I thrive on answering questions!<br>🤝 Let's connect and create something amazing together.
-Let's turn data into groundbreaking ideas!<br>⚡ Fun fact: I have lived in 5 different countries !
+Let's turn data into groundbreaking ideas!<br> 🌍 I work remotely, bringing my skills and passion to projects from anywhere.<br>⚡ Fun fact: I have lived in 5 different countries !

 # 💻 Tech Stack: